Kim Kardashian Purchases Cowboy Outfits For Her Children After Revealing She May Be Moving To Wyoming

 The precious video has already been viewed more than 700,000 times.

-According to People magazine, Kim revealed that she is considering moving her family to Wyoming.
-On Wednesday, the mother-of-four sat down with Jimmy Fallon on The Tonight Show and discussed the possibility of moving.
+According to People magazine, Kim revealed that she is considering a move with her family to Wyoming.
+On Wednesday, the mother of four sat down with Jimmy Fallon on The Tonight Show and discussed the possibility.

 “We love Wyoming, it’s always been such an amazing place,” said the 38-year-old.
 “My husband did just buy a ranch there, and his dream and his vision is to move there.”